deleterium/DASC-for-Signum/Assembly-syntax.md

 ## Instructions

 Enter a instruction name and, if the instruction needs arguments, place them separated by comas.
+Instructions are case insensitive.

+## Values format

+ * Decimal: only numbers
+ * Hexadecimal: must start with '0x' and contain numbers or letters a, b, c, d, e and f.
+ * Strings: any chars enclosed with double or single quotes.
+They will be converted to utf-8 bytes.

 ## Compiler directives